jaskirat1208/trade-dashboard/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-A lot of firms these days are trying to perform trades over different asset classes for capital appreciation.
-Some trades could be for options, derivatives, structured notes or maybe FX.
+A lot of non financial-services firms these days are trying to perform trades over different asset classes expecting capital appreciation.
+Some trades could involve options, derivatives, structured notes or maybe FX.
 - Most of the firms do not really have an efficient means of record-keeping.
 - Some do spend some efforts for developing book-keeping dashboards, however, this project could potentially save a significant amount of development time, once it is in a good shape.